nEXam-App/nEXam-doc/SRS.md

 #### 3.5.2 Testing Strategy

 The application should ideally have a high test coverage and all important functionalities and edge cases should be tested.
 Further errors in the implementation will be detected immediately, and it will be easier to localize the error.
-With the current state we have written two feature files, we will look into testing in more detail next semester.

 ### 3.6 Design Constraints

 We strive for a modern and easy-to-use design for the user interface as well as for the architecture of our application.
 To achieve this, the functionalities are kept as modular as possible.

 Since we want to have to opportunity to provide the app as iOS and Android app, we chose Kotlin as our programming language.
-We also use the common MVP architecture of Android to keep the frontend and the backend separate and to keep the possibility open to switch to other architectures without making adjustments in several places.
+We also use the common MVVM architecture of Android to keep the frontend and the backend separate and to keep the possibility open to switch to other architectures without making adjustments in several places.

 For our version control and project management we will use [GitHub](https://github.com/nEXam-App/nEXam) and [YouTrack](https://dhbw-karlsruhe.myjetbrains.com/youtrack/dashboard?id=fc14affe-ae44-4123-8d77-b5828e4aa5eb).